-The National University of Samoa (NUS) residency offers three months in Apia, Samoa for an established New Zealand artist of Pacific heritage to work on an arts project and develop their potential, skills and practice.
+This residency is in partnership with the National University of Samoa.
+It offers three months in Apia, Samoa for a mid-career or established New Zealand artist of Pacific heritage to work on an arts project and develop their, skills and practice.

 To be eligible for Creative New Zealand funding: